Xazax-hun/LLVMSummerSchool17/README.md

 After generating the template for the new check, you should apply clang-tools-extra.patch to get the test cases for your assignment.

-To apply the patch go to clang-tools-extra source directory:
+To apply the patch go to extra source directory:

 ```
 patch -p1 < clang-tools-extra.patch